argonne-lcf/ai-testbed-userdocs/docs/graphcore/Getting-Started.md

 ssh CELSGCEUserID@homes.cels.anl.gov
 ```

-Note: Use the ssh "-v" option in order to debug any ssh problems.
+**NOTE: Use the ssh "-v" option in order to debug any ssh problems.**

 ### Log in to a Graphcore Node